Experiences that Both Excite and Educate

 Every cultural institution faces the same fundamental challenge: you're competing with infinite, on-demand, personalized entertainment that fits in a pocket and costs nothing.
 The question isn't whether your collection or mission has value — it's whether the experience of engaging with it is compelling enough to earn someone's time, attention, and return visit.

-Passive display isn't enough anymore.
+Passive display was never going to be enough.
 The institutions winning the attention economy are the ones that invite participation — that give visitors something to do, something to discover, and something worth sharing when they leave.

 I understand cultural institutions from both sides of the equation: as an artist who has created exhibits for organizations like the Boston Children's Museum, and as a nonprofit leader who has navigated the funding realities, grant cycles, and board-level ROI conversations that shape every capital decision.